 I have encountered numerous instances where people face an identity crisis, but in the last few months the ‘digital identity’ crisis has been the most talked about.
 I typically relate this to the good old days when we used to attend conferences and seminars.
-I would bump into some people who knew me by name, and I for goodness sake could not place them, forget recollecting their name!
-This is exactly the way a customer feels when he goes ‘unrecognised’.
+I would bump into some people who knew me by name, and I, for goodness sake could not place them, forget recollecting their name!
+This is exactly the way a customer feels when he goes ‘unrecognized’.
 Today, the customer is all over the digital landscape.
 He is leaving his imprint everywhere.
 The trouble for marketers is – how do I correctly identify this person?

 A great customer experience completely depends on understanding what a customer wants, when and how he needs and where he is in his buying journey.
-In a connected world the customer will punish brands for irrelevant communication.
-When we look at campaign data and conversion numbers it is becoming more and more obvious and ominous.
+In a connected world, the customer will punish brands for irrelevant communication.
+When we look at campaign data and conversion numbers, it is becoming more and more obvious and ominous.

 The main benefits of customer recognition or identity resolution are –

-- It connects anonymous and unique IDs with the attributes found and this in turn helps in creating more accurate customer profiles.
+- It connects anonymous and unique IDs with the attributes found and this in turn, helps in creating more accurate customer profiles.

 - It makes cross-device targeting much more effective.

-- It enables better decision making with the latest, consistent, and accurate customer info.
+- It enables better decision making with the latest, consistent and accurate customer info.

 Some of the steps that Hansa Cequity has identified (no pun intended) for identity recognition include –

 - Identify all platforms, devices and channels that are a part of the customers’ path to purchase.